قائمة المصطلحات

 وقت القراءة: ~45 min

 Differentiating a single-variable function involves answering the question near a given point, how much does the value of the function change per unit change in the input?
-In the higher-dimensional setting, the question must be made more specific, since the change in output depends not only on how much the input is changed but also on the of the change in input.
+In the higher-dimensional setting, the question must be made more specific, since the change in output depends not only on how much the input is changed but also on the ???

 Consider, for example, the function f(x,y) which returns the altitude of the point on earth with latitude x and longitude y.
-If the point (x,y) identifies a point on a sloping hillside, then there are some directions in which f increases, others in which f decreases, and two directions in which f neither increases nor decreases (these are the directions along the hill's contour lines, as you would see represented on a map).
+If the point (x,y) identifies a point on a sloping hillside, then there are some directions in which f increases, others in which f decreases, and two directions in which f neither increases nor decreases (these are the directions along the hill's contour lines, as you would see represented on a ???

 Partial derivatives